bbcf/bs/doc/source/embedded.rst

 `bs` can be embedded in a third party application that uses HTTP request.
 So any web application could use bs.

-The purpose of such a thing is that you doesn't loose the user with a different interface in your application, or you don't redirect him on another website.
+The purpose of such a thing is that you don't lose the user with a different interface in your application, or you don't redirect him on another website.
-Moreover you can, instead of letting the user choose some file on his filesystem, you can directly provide to bs the file that are in your service.
+Moreover, instead of letting the user choose some file on his file system, you can directly provide to bs the files that are in your service.
-One other great advantage of bs in terms of computing power management is to run scripts from different applications on a dedicated machine with adapted features (available number of CPUs and memory).
+Another great advantage of bs in terms of computing power management is the ability to run scripts from different applications on a dedicated machine with adapted features (available number of CPUs and memory).

 All you have to do is to design 3 HTTP controllers and insert 1 JS & 1 CSS file into your application.